Gays Against Groomers: Appearances in conservative and far-right media

 In an August 2022 interview with OANN, the group's founder compared gender-affirming care to the experiments on Auschwitz prisoners by the Nazi SS doctor Joseph Mengele.
 Writing in LGBTQ Nation, Alex Bollinger criticized these comments, noting that the Nazis destroyed Magnus Hirschfeld's Institute of Sexology, which "did pioneering work on understanding LGBTQ identities, including transgender people".

 On November 8, Michell blamed the Colorado Springs nightclub shooting – where a gunman killed five people, including two trans people, and injured over a dozen more – on gender-affirming care.
 Appearing on Tucker Carlson Tonight, Michell called the shooting "expected and predictable", saying that "I don't think [the violence is] gonna stop until we end this evil agenda that is attacking children".
 Brandon Wolf, a survivor of the Orlando nightclub shooting and press secretary of the LGBTQ rights group Equality Florida, described Michell's comments as "a crystal clear threat: 'The mass murders will continue until you do as you're told.

+Michell and other GAG members have appeared in fringe media such as One America News Network, Fox News, Infowars and various right-wing podcasts and has appeared in media with Steve Bannon, and Kyle Rittenhouse.

+GAG has also had a presence at Turning Point USA's convention, AmericaFest.